Altriaex/Altriaex.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student in Graduate School of Informatics, Kyoto university, where I have the fortune to work with Prof. [Hisashi Kashima](https://hkashima.github.io/index.html).
 I am interested in leveraging human guidance to train reinforcement learning agents and making these agents more interpretable.

+In particular, I am working on preference-based reinforcement learning in offline setting, which aims at training agents that comply with human preferences using pre-collected experiences.